 To learn more, read the article Screenshots.

-Use the Page Translation tab to localize static pages, like brochures and banners.
+Use the Pages tab to localize static pages, like brochures and banners.
 In this tab, you can send texts with context for translators to Crowdin and upload translated copies back to Figma.

 You can send text for translation either from selected or all frames from a Figma file.
 Translators will work with those texts in the list view and use designs as an additional context for even higher translation quality.